MaastrichtUniversity/docker-dev/keycloak/README.md

 ## Keycloak

-Keycloak provides SAML authentication for Pacman.
+Keycloak provides SAML authentication for MDR.
 It also feeds the LDAP for iRODS authentication.

 ## Web interface
 The webinterface is reachable (if your docker proxy is running) on: keycloak.${RIT_ENV}.dh.unimaas.nl